 Bonding beyond numbers –

 The video clearly mentions how a contubernium was the smallest division in a Roman army.
 Now beyond discipline and training, one of the crucial reasons for the effectiveness of a legionary was directly related to his sense of fraternity within a century (made of 80 men).
 So on a deeper level, a century (centuria) was further divided into ten contubernium (a ‘tent group’, each consisting of eight members).
 Such classifications basically led to an behavioral aspect of comradeship among the tent group who fought, dined and rested together in their military careers spanning over decades.
 This sense of identification often translated to high morale and protectiveness on the part of the legionaries when fighting in an actual battleground.

-Interestingly, the bonding exercises were not just limited to the contubernium.
-The Roman army also had a system of rontubernium, which basically entailed a mess group.
+Interestingly, the contubernium was not just limited to the bonding exercises.
+The Roman army also pushed forth the tent group as a mess ‘team’.
 These grouped soldiers were expected to cook their own meals and eat them together (while the cost of food was deducted from their salaries).
 Simply put, the absence of mess halls and catering services rather solidified the bond between the legionaries who had to depend on each other even for peaceful meals.

 Other specialized units –